York Castle: 15th and 16th centuries

 In the 15th century, York Castle, along with Nottingham Castle, was considered a key security asset in the north of England, but investment even in these castles diminished.
 Repairs to York Castle grew infrequent from 1400 onwards, and it fell into increasing disrepair.
 Richard III recognised the issue and in 1483 had some of the most decrepit structures removed, but he died at the Battle of Bosworth before replacement work could commence.
 By the reign of Henry VIII, the antiquary John Leland reported that the castle was in considerable disrepair; nonetheless the water defences remained intact, unlike those of many other castles of the period.
 As a result of the deterioration, Henry had to be advised that the king's councillors no longer had any official residence in which to stay and work when they were in York.
 The castle mint was shut down after the death of Edward VI in 1553, and the castle mills were given to a local charitable hospital in 1464.
 The hospital was then closed during the Reformation, and the mills passed into private ownership once again.

-The castle continued to be used as a gaol, increasingly for local felons, and a location for political executions.
+The castle continued to be used as a jail, increasingly for local felons, and a location for political executions.
 By the 16th century it had become traditional to execute traitors by hanging them from the top of Clifford's Tower, rather than killing them at Micklegate Bar, the usual previous location for capital punishment in York.
-In 1536, for example, the political leader Robert Aske was executed at York Castle on the orders of Henry VIII, following the failure of Aske's Pilgrimage of Grace protest against the Dissolution of the Monasteries.
+In 1536, for example, the political leader Robert Aske was executed at York Castle on the orders of Henry VIII, following the failure of Aske's Pilgrimage of Grace protest against the dissolution of the monasteries.
 For most of the period the sheriffs of Yorkshire remained in control of the castle, although there were some notable exceptions such as the appointment of the royal favourite Sir Robert Ryther by Edward IV in 1478.
 At the end of the 16th century, however, the Clifford family (Earls of Cumberland), became the hereditary constables of the castle, and Clifford's Tower took its name from the family at around this time.

 The deterioration of the castle continued into the reign of Elizabeth I, who was advised that it no longer had any military utility.
 Robert Redhead, the tower keeper, became infamous at the time for taking parts of the castle to pieces and selling off the stonework for his own profit.
 Despite numerous attempts by local city and crown officials to halt this, Redhead continued to cause considerable damage before being forced to stop.
 Proposals were made to pull down Clifford's Tower altogether in 1596, but were turned down because of the strength of local feeling.